Castle House will open to the public on Monday 25 September

 In 2013, the council considered an analysis of current running costs of Kelham Hall for sale and to move to new offices.
 The budgeted running costs for Kelham Hall were just under £640,000 in 2014/15.
 The cost of running a new energy-efficient office was originally estimated at £205,000 and more recent estimates suggest that at least £420,000 a year could be saved.
 So there is a considerable annual cost saving available if the council were to sell Kelham Hall and move into a new office.

 The company, Kelham Hall Ltd, which has bought the building, intends to convert the Hall into a hotel, continuing to build on the weddings and events which they already hold at Kelham Hall.
 The sale will be completed in 2017 when Kelham Hall Ltd will take over ownership.
 Kelham Hall will continue to be protected by its Listed Building designation so any changes to the building will have to meet stringent planning and building heritage conservation obligations.

 Where will the new offices be?

-The council rigorously examined the options for new offices including looking at any existing buildings which could be used.
-It now has planning permission for locating the new office building on the site next to Castle Station in Newark.
+The council rigorously examined the options for new offices including looking at any existing buildings which could be used before building Castle House, on Great North Road, Newark, which is adjacent to the Castle Station.